DeusArtifex/how_do_i_money/README.md

 # (WIP)How Do I Money
 or HDIM for short, is a project that should help a bit with managing your spending.
+What's currently in here is a fruit of my boredom, free time and persona need for easy money management (in a "ow to for dummies" style).

 ## Planned features:
 For version 1.0: